yewhenp/PureFPGA/assembler/ISA_DOCUMENTATION.md

 - [13:15] bit - op2

 **Other instructions**
 - [2:6] bit - opcode.
-Here is few tricks:

-    1) movl0-5/movh0-5/movf0-5 - number codes destination register op1

-    2) load0-1/store0-1 - 0-1 is the first bit of the corresponding suffix
+Here is one tricks: load0-1/store0-1 - 0-1 is the first bit of the corresponding suffix
 ```json
 'other': {
         'load0': '00000',